-Like the effect of listening to a song on a person, the role of space or architectural space is to convey the visitor into a process, to move something within him.
-Its role is to create a platform for connecting people, developing different interpretations to a space, provoking discussion, arousing emotion, and above all activating the collective of senses.
-But the way in which every day spaces are planned in the Israel today, that is, the spaces between the residential buildings in the neighborhoods, lack the complete experience that architecture could give, if only given it breathing space for creative and sensual planning.
-The existing situation does not encourage a feeling of belonging nor does it encourage spaces for creating new interactions and experiences between the resident and his surroundings.
-This places us, architects and users as one, in the reality of the architecture of monotony, of emptiness and of the loss of a broad sensory potential.
-Therefore, in my project, I present how the values, history and foundation on which music is based can be combined in order to waken the hibernation state neighborhood planning is at.

-The design of spaces was created by the process of translating musical building blocks into physical and architectural meanings.
+Like the effect of music on the listener, the role of space or architectural space is to instill a feeling within the visitor, to move something within them.
+Space provides a platform for connecting people, developing different interpretations of the space, provoking discussion, arousing emotion, and, above all, activating the collective senses.
+However, the way in which everyday spaces are planned in Israel today (i.e., the spaces between residential buildings in neighborhoods) denies the complete experience that architecture can give, if only it is allowed room for creativity and sensual planning.
+The existing situation does not encourage a feeling of belonging, and spaces are lacking that facilitate interactions and experiences between residents and their surroundings.
+This places architects and users in a situation of monotony, of emptiness, and of the loss of broad sensory potential.
+Therefore, in my project, I present how the values, history, and foundation on which music is based can be combined to revitalize the current hibernating state of neighborhood planning.
+The design of spaces is created by translating musical building blocks into physical and architectural meanings.
 In this way, music is used as an instigator for planning and not just as an inspiration for all that implies.
-The spaces are adapted to the neighborhood in which they are located and fill the shortage in the public programming framework of the place and as a result they allow a platform for experiential and sensory revitalization and human connection.
-The overall design produces a renewed intersection of values between the two worlds and pours into conventional and everyday architecture multilayered senses experience that have already been forgotten in the Israeli design atmosphere.
+The spaces are adapted to the neighborhood in which they are located to address any shortages in public programming frameworks.
+As a result, they provide a platform for experiential and sensory revitalization and human connection.
+The overall design produces a renewed intersection of values between the two worlds and contributes to conventional and everyday architecture multilayered sense experience, which has largely been ignored in contemporary Israeli design.

 Shani Drori: Tabula Plena